mahone3297/ai-blog/content/post/ai-openai-mavenagi-launches-automated-customer-support-agents-powered-by-openai/index.en.md

 “One of the advantages of this generation of AI versus the last generation models is actually you don't really need that much data for any given customer,” CTO Sami Shalabi says.
 “Evaluation at scale is the magic sauce.
 The Maven approach has been validated with over 1M customer interactions.
 Our platform provides the tools that the head of support, CX, and product need to confidently answer any question their customers throw at it.”

 ## Improving support at several touchpoints
-MavenAGI offers a full range of channels(opens in a new window) for a better support experience, each highlighting a different benefit to using GPT-4 for custom agents:
+MavenAGI offers a full range of channels for a better support experience, each highlighting a different benefit to using GPT-4 for custom agents:

 - For customers looking for self-service assistance, Smart Search instantly provides the right answer in customer-facing knowledge bases or help centers.
 - For customers who are looking for direct support, an AI chatbot uses GPT-4’s capacity for natural conversation to guide customers to quickly find the answers to many questions on their own.
 MavenAGI automatically discerns whether a question is outside of its capabilities and can route it to a representative.